 - Retirement benefits

 - State or local tax assessed on the compensation of employees

 - Interest payments on covered mortgage obligations

 - Payments on covered rent obligations

 - Covered utility payments

 Any non-payroll expense must have been in place as of February 15, 2020 to be eligible.
 For example, you can’t pay for a rental agreement that was put into place on March 1, 2020.
-If you use the funds for something that is not considered a qualified expense, there will be a continuing liability that will carry the two-year duration of the note.
+If you use the funds for something that is not considered a qualified expense, there will be a continuing liability that will carry the five-year duration of the note.

 What is needed and when can I apply for loan forgiveness?

 Upon completion of the 24-week covered period, you can apply for loan forgiveness.
 You’ll need: